alekoisaev/alekoisaev/README.md

 ### More info about me: <a href="https://github.com/alekoisaev/alekoisaev/blob/master/resume1.pdf">Click<a/>.
 ---

 Senior Full-stack developer .
 Hands-on experience with top lending, AMM and perp DEX protocols in on-chain space.
-Built liquidation contracts from scratch on L2 — **liquidated positions 5+ million dollars in production.** Go the full cycle: write contracts, connect them to backend systems (Node.js, TypeScript, GraphQL, subgraphs), and build the frontend on top.
+Built liquidation contracts from scratch on L2 — **liquidated positions 5+ million $ in production.** Go the full cycle: write contracts, connect them to backend systems (Node.js, TypeScript, GraphQL, subgraphs), and build the frontend on top.
 Built backend infrastructure for L2 blockchain interaction, on-chain arbitrage systems.
 Lead Core developer of a fully on-chain generative art game.
 Worked with Move on Sui, Rust via Stylus SDK on Arbitrum.
 Run and maintain geth & reth nodes on VMs.

 ---